Hockey puck: Variations

 There are several variations on the standard black, 6 oz hockey puck.
 One of the most common is a blue, 4 oz puck that is used for training younger players who are not yet able to use a standard puck.
 Heavier 10 oz training pucks, typically reddish pink or reddish orange in colour, are also available for players looking to develop the strength of their shots or improve their stick handling skills.
 Players looking to increase wrist strength often practice with steel pucks that weigh 2 lb; these pucks are not used for shooting, as they could seriously harm other players.
-White pucks are used for goaltender practice.
+White pucks are used for technical handling and goaltender practice.
 These are regulation size and weight, but made from white rubber.
+The colour blend in with the ice and rink and requires higher focus on the puck, making handling of the black puck at later stage easier.
 A hollow, light-weight fluorescent orange puck is available for road or floor hockey.
 Other variants, some with plastic ball-bearings or glides, are available for use for road or roller hockey.

 Two major developments have been devised to create better puck visibility on television broadcasts, but both were short-lived: